SavNov/Writing/Mike/Mike.md

 He drank more water in the next five minutes than he probably had in the last five weeks.
 Eventually, once he was fighting the urge to puke, he stopped.
 The water had washed the blood off of his face, but probably also introduced dirt into his cuts.
 Not ideal, but at least the blood was gone.

-The walk back to the church felt like it took hours, the trees looming over him like silent sentinels.
+The walk back to the church felt like it took hours, the trees looming over him like soldiers.
 But finally, he saw it—the crumbled remains of the building, now little more than a pile of stones and broken tiles.
 The moon cast an eerie glow over the ruins, making them look almost peaceful.
 Almost.
 Mike swallowed hard and took a step forward, the crunch of debris under his sneakers startlingly loud in the stillness.
 He picked his way through the rubble, carefully avoiding the larger pieces of stone that had fallen in the collapse.
 The air was thick with dust and the smell of mildew, a nauseating combination that made his stomach churn.

 He reached the edge of the hole where the altar had once stood and peered down.
 The darkness below was impenetrable, a void that seemed to stretch on forever.
 He couldn't see the bottom, but he could feel the cold air rising up from it, like a breath from something that should have stayed buried.